SonuLohani-1/CS50_Finance/README.md

 ## About

 Finance is a web application designed to help you manage and analyze your stock investments.
 It allows you to keep a record of your stock purchases, track their current market values, and view the overall performance of your portfolio.
-This project was developed as part of the CS50 Finance Week 8 task, focusing on integrating real-time stock data and creating an interactive user experience.

 ## Features